Yellowjersey/Yellowjersey/README.md

 ---

-> Currently building: Market data pipelines, structured ETL systems, and analytics-driven Python services.
+> Currently focused on: Security automation, detection engineering, and cloud security.